aws-samples/bioimage-search/README.md

 * By a user on the command line using the bioims cli
 * By calling the Lambda function methods for the various microservices
 * By writing new AWS functions that interact with the project components

+## Notes

+* The amplify section is just a stub that may be developed for future use.
+If not, it will be removed.
+* A notebook has been added for baseline bbbc-021 model check, under dataasets/bbbc-021/notebooks